MSc EconomicsFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

 You will study four compulsory units in the first term and choose from a selection of optional units in the second term.
 In the last term, there is a dissertation component, in which you will apply appropriate skills and perspectives developed over the programme to a project devised in consultation with a supervisor.
-There are four available exit degrees, depending on the combination of units chosen:

 The programme benefits from the latest research developments in the Department of Economics.
 Students are immersed in a creative, inspirational, and challenging environment located at the heart of the University of Bristol campus.